Shift-Cyber/FBC-2022-Spring-CTF/README.md

 ### CRYPTO [50pts] Imitation Game
 [**Challenge:**](challenges/cipher4-ascii) ```challenges/cipher4-ascii```<br>
 [**Solution:**](solutions/crypto/imitation_game) ```solutions/crypto/imitation_game```
-> FBC{flag_placeholder}
+> HOWS_YOUR_PATTERN_RECOGNITION_NOW?

 **Intended Solution:** First sees a pattern ending in double equal sign and google tells them this is base64.
 When they decode this, it clearly becomes morse, which finally clearly becomes rot13.
 Cyberchef for all operations.
+Base64 -> Morse -> Rot13

 **Teaching Points:** This problem is designed to enforce pattern recognition and introduce the idea that sometimes the plantext has been maniupulated multiple times.

 ### CRYPTO [50pts] Codebreaker
 [**Challenge:**](challenges/cipher5-ascii) ```challenges/cipher5-ascii```<br>
 [**Solution:**](solutions/crypto/codebreaker) ```solutions/crypto/codebreaker```
-> FBC{flag_placeholder}
+> FBC{why_not_try_them_all?}

 **Intended Solution:** Now that the user knows how to XOR with an known single-byte key they need to brute force for a single byte in order to do the same thing.
 This can be done with cyberchef or with python.